 All posted Board of Education minutes are unofficial until approved at the succeeding regular BOE meeting.

-CALL TO ORDER: President, Mitch Innes called the meeting to order at 7:00 a.m. at the district house.
+CALL TO ORDER: President, Mitch Innes called the meeting to order at 5:00 p.m.

-Stephen Corkill joined the meeting via zoom at 7:55 a.m.
+Stephen Corkill entered the meeting at 5:40 p.m.